 Coconut oil can sometimes get a bad rap for causing breakouts, but Dr. Russak says it really all comes down to the specific formula.
 “If it's too processed, the oil can cause a breakout,” says Dr. Russak.
 “If it's really light, it should be fine on the skin.”

 In the case of Burt’s Bees Cleansing Oil, the blend of vitamin-rich coconut, argan, and sunflower seed oils is ultra healing for the skin.
 Despite being “very acne-prone,” Byrdie contributor Audrey Noble says the oil actually improved her acne.
-It also made removing makeup so easy, she didn’t skip it after a long night out, which is a crucial step for all skin types.
+It also made removing makeup so easy that she didn’t skip it after a long night out, which is a crucial step for all skin types.

 What Our Testers Say